martincote2000/ReplaceInFiles/README.md

                          Multiple values can be used by joining them with any of the following separators: ;

--p|--replaceparameters   List of parameter to replace in files.
+-p|--parameters          List of parameter to replace in files.
 Parameter in
                          the file is ${...variable name...}.
 Examples:
                          --replaceparameters
                          "ParameterName1=MyValue1;ParameterName2=MyValue2;"Multi
                          ple values can be used by joining them with any of the following separators: ;

--rep|--parallelexecution Optional with default '5'.
+--parallelexecution      Optional with default '5'.
 Number of simultaneous parallels replacement

 --verbose                Optional.
 Verbose mode

--nopattern|--nopattern   Optional.
+--nopattern              Optional.
 No search pattern.
 Usefull to find raw value.

--sf|--includesubfolder   Optional with default 'True'.
+--includesubfolder       Optional with default 'True'.
 Include sub folder in
                          the search

 ```